 Upward sticky pricing

-You must wonder, what’s the relation between sticky prices and the e-commerce industry?
+You must wonder what the relationship is between sticky prices and the ecommerce industry.

 Research suggests that sticky prices are costly.
 Companies with stickier prices experience greater volatility of returns, especially after monetary shocks.

 To put it more simply, if you are able to react to changes in demand and supply with price adjustments, you can compensate for your loss.
 How so?